Skip to main content

 Page size

 Direct following calls cost 1 credit per user returned.
 Low credit balances can return fewer users than a full page; zero affordable results return 402 insufficient_credits.
-For MPP callers, this endpoint is billed as a session at USD 0.00015 per user returned.

 Path parameters